Jord/Luft (earth/air): Vibrant Soils

 Vibrant Soils was shown alongside the work of Sophie Dupont as a part of the show Jord/Luft at Jordens Hus in Albertslund, DK.

-Vibrant Soils – Why care for soil health? is an evolving artistic research project that creates sensory tools and experiences in order to raise awareness of the connection between earthworms and soil health.
-Through a mix of biological, eco-acoustic and co-design processes, the project aims to forge relationships between ourselves (humans) and earthworms and to bring to light the important but often invisible processes happening within the soil beneath our feet.
+Vibrant Soils – Why care for soil health? is an ongoing art and research project that creates hands-on tools and experiences to help people understand how earthworms and healthy soil work together.
+We blend biology, sound recording, and collaborative design to build connections between humans and earthworms, shining light on the important but hidden processes happening in the ground beneath us.

 As an additional part of the Vibrant Soils exhibition, we offered soil listening and clay 3D-printing workshops with artists Robert Cole Rizzi and Anna Andersen that invited participants to explore their own sensory interaction with soil and with the grounds of Vridsløselille Fængsel.